enferex/rmtabs/README.md

 rmtabs: Replace tab characters in a file.
 =========================================
-rmtabs is a proudly over-engineered tool to replace tab characters in a file with spaces.
-The input file is not preserved and is overwritten.
+rmtabs is a proudly over-engineered tool to counat and optionally tab characters in a file with spaces.
+If the option "-i" is passed to rmtabs, the input file is not preserved and is overwritten.

 Usage
 -----
-    rmtabs <file>
+    rmtabs [-i]  <files ...>

 Building
 --------